TinkerTools/poltype2/README.md

 ### Parameterization Input Preparation
 * The input structure can be given as an filetype with bond order information (sdf,mol,pdb,etc..)
-* Cartesian XYZ is not recommended, this will be converted to an SDF file and bond orders will be gussed based on atomic distances.
+* Cartesian XYZ is not recommended, this will be converted to an SDF file and bond orders will be guessed based on atomic distances.
 * If 2D structure is given, poltype will generate 3D coordinates for you.
 * Total charge is determined by computing the formal charge for each atom.
 * Formal atom charge will be assigned via the input number of bonds and bond order for surrounding bonds and element of each atom.